As loggers destroy the Amazon, this ‘guardian’ stood in their way. Now he’s been killed.

-RIO DE JANEIRO — Paulo Paulino Guajajara knew a violent death could soon come his way.
+RIO DE JANEIRO – RIO DE JANEIRO – Paulo Paulino Guajajara knew a violent death could come his way.

-Three other “guardians of the forest” — a squad of armed indigenous sentinels — had already been killed by land grabbers trying to knock down and develop one of the last remaining shards of forest in Maranhão state.
+Three of his fellow “guardians of the forest” – a squad of armed indigenous sentinels – had already been killed by land grabbers trying to knock down and develop one of the last remaining shards of the Amazon rainforest in Maranhão state.
 Paulino would talk about this fear frequently, then swallow it down and head out on another patrol.

-On Friday, those fears were realized.
-According to state authorities, Paulino and another guardian from the Guajajara tribe were out fetching water when at least five armed men surrounded them and opened fire.
-Paulino was hit in the neck.
+On Friday, his worries were realized.
+State authorities say Paulino and another guardian from the Guajajara tribe were out fetching water when at least five armed men surrounded them and opened fire.
+Paulino, 26, was shot in the neck.
 He died in the forest.
-According to local news outlets, he was 26.

-As deforestation in the Amazon surges under pro-development Brazilian President Jair Bolsonaro, threatening thousands of indigenous people who live there, Paulino’s death has resonated, eliciting a flurry of media reports and promises by officials to act.
+As deforestation in the Amazon surges under Brazilian President Jair Bolsonaro, threatening thousands of indigenous people, Paulino’s death has drawn media attention and promises by officials to act.

-The governor of Maranhão state has announced the creation of a task force to protect indigenous life, and Justice Minister Sérgio Moro has vowed “to bring those responsible for this serious crime to justice.”
+The governor of Maranhão state announced the creation of a task force to protect indigenous life, and Justice Minister Sérgio Moro vowed “to bring those responsible for this serious crime to justice.”

-The contest for land along the Amazon frontier — which pits ranchers, land grabbers and the indigenous against one another — has always been bloody.
-But as deforestation rises under Bolsonaro, who campaigned on promises to open up the forest for business, and as enforcement of environmental regulations slackens, there’s widespread fear that Paulino’s death could be only the beginning.
+of environmental regulations slackens and deforestation rises under Bolsonaro, there’s fear that the recent deaths of the forest guardians might be only the beginning.

-In the first eight months of Bolsonaro’s tenure, government authorities wrote the fewest number of citations in at least two decades, according to a recent Human Rights Watch report.
-Deforestation over the same period was more than double that of last year.
-An expanse of forest larger than Delaware has been lost this year alone.
+In the first eight months of Bolsonaro’s tenure this year, authorities issued the fewest fines for deforestation infractions in at least two decades, Human Rights Watch reported.
+Deforestation over that period was more than double that of the previous year.
+An expanse larger than Delaware has been lost this year alone.

-The retreat of the federal state and the encroachments of developers have placed even more pressure on nontraditional actors working to protect the forest, from small-time farmers and cops to indigenous tribes, widely viewed by many conservationists as integral to maintaining the forest’s structural integrity.
+The retreat of the federal state and the encroachment of developers has placed more pressure on nontraditional defenders of the forest – small-time farmers, cops, indigenous tribes – viewed by many conservationists as integral to maintaining its structural integrity.

-Their work, however, is increasingly subject to threats and violence.
-In the past decade, according to the nongovernmental Pastoral Land Commission, more than 300 people have been killed while trying to protect the land.

-That figure, experts say, is probably an undercount.
-In a frontier as vast as the Amazon, where police have few resources and where many killings happen in remote areas, many deaths receive little investigation.
+But their work is increasingly subject to threats and violence.
+More than 300 people have been killed in the past decade while trying to protect the land, according to the nongovernmental Pastoral Land Commission – and that figure, analysts say, is probably an undercount.
+In a frontier as vast as the Amazon, where police have few resources and where many killings happen in remote areas, many deaths receive little notice.

-“Some of the investigations were so bad and didn’t do basic things like an autopsy,” said César Muñoz, a senior researcher at Human Rights Watch who investigated dozens of killings in the Amazon suspected of having connections to land disputes.
+“Some of the investigations were so bad and didn’t do basic things like an autopsy,” said César Muñoz, a senior researcher at Human Rights Watch who looked at dozens of killings with suspected links to land disputes.
 “The challenge is that because the investigations are really bad, some of the killings that happened should have been counted but weren’t.”

-All of the themes that define the forest dynamic at large — lax law enforcement, violence and impunity — have been playing out in the microcosm of Maranhão state.
+All of the themes that define the broader forest dynamic – lax law enforcement, violence and impunity – have been playing out in the microcosm of Maranhão state.

-Muñoz visited the state last year, interested in learning more about the so-called guardians of the forest, a band of 180 men patrolling the Arariboia Indigenous Territory.
+Muñoz visited the state last year to learn about the so-called guardians of the forest, a band of 180 men patrolling the Arariboia indigenous Territory.
 He found that the threat of violence was pervasive.
 Three guardians had been killed and many more were being threatened.

 “It was very common that indigenous leaders were being threatened by loggers,” he said.
-“It happened everywhere we looked and we didn’t find a single case where the authorities had pressed charges for the threats.”
+“It happened everywhere we looked, and we didn’t find a single case where the authorities had pressed charges for the threats.”

 Some of the people facing those threats were Paulino’s family members.

-“I’ve had a personal relationship with the family since I was a kid,” said Gil Rodrigues, an official with the Indian Mission Council, an organization affiliated with the Catholic Church.
+“I’ve had a personal relationship with the family since I was a kid,” said Gil Rodrigues, an official with the Indian Mission Council, affiliated with the Catholic Church.
 They considered themselves wardens of what they described as the coração da mata, the heart of the forest.

-From a young age, Rodrigues said, Paulino had been inculcated with those principles — a “youngster worried about preserving everything for the future generations.”
+Paulino was inculcated with those principles from a young age, Rodrigues said.
+He was a “youngster worried about preserving everything for the future generations.”

 He joined the guardians – sliding on a black vest, long rifle and long knife – and started patrolling the forest.

-“An island in a sea of deforestation,” was how Sarah Shenker, a Brazil researcher for Survival International, an advocacy organization for indigenous people, described their patch.
-Over the past three years, as she returned to Maranhão several times, she came to know Paulino well.
+“An island in a sea of deforestation,” was how Sarah Shenker, a Brazil researcher for the indigenous advocacy organization Survival International described their patch.
+As she returned to Maranhão several times in the past three years, she came to know Paulino well.

 The last time she saw him was in April, as the dry season was beginning – and as Amnesty International was warning that “blood will be shed” if the government didn’t step in to protect the indigenous.